rainerkelz/framewise_2016/README.md

 $ mv non-overlapping splits
 ```

-- the following call will start training the VGG-style network, and keep track of progress in `<result-directory>`
+- the following call will start training the VGG-style network, and keep track of progress in `runs/<result-directory>`
 ```
 $ python train.py splits/non-overlapping runs/<result-directory>
 ```